Contributors Dropdown icon

 When you have created an ad, put a link in an email you sent out, or published a post on a social network, then you typically have a lot more information about the visit that you want to pass on to Google Analytics.
 The mechanism that is used to tell Google Analytics where the visit is coming from is to add UTM tracking codes (parameters) to the URL in the link.
 This overrides Google Analytics’ own efforts to infer the information.

-Tracking parameters are added at the end of the URL and start with a “?”.
+UTM tracking links are added at the end of the URL and start with a '?'.
 This means the browser ignores them and the address the URL is pointing to does not change.
 The tracking parameters are only used to transmit information to the site receiving the visit from the link.

 The tracking standard used by Google Analytics is called UTM parameters.
-Because Google Analytics is the de facto standard for website analytics, the same applies to UTM parameters.
+Because Google Analytics is the de facto standard for website analytics, UTM parameters are the industry standard too.
 You have probably noticed these at some point in the browser URL field after clicking a link.
 A typical URL in an ad could look something like this:

 http://www.website.com/?utm_source=newssite.com&utm_medium=cpc&utm_campaign=my-campaign

-If you’re lucky the publisher you’re buying ads from (e.g., Google or Instagram) tags your ads’ destination URLs automatically.
-You can have Google Ads and Bing automatically do this.
+If you’re lucky the platform you’re buying ads from (e.g., Google or a social media platform like Instagram) tags your ads’ destination URLs automatically.
+UTM links from Google Ads and Bing automatically do this.
 But, these two are exceptions.
 In most cases, you either manually have to make sure your destination URLs are tagged correctly or use a third-party ads tool to automate it for a specific channel.

-Luckily it is not particularly hard to add UTM parameters from a technical point of view.
+Luckily it's not too difficult to add UTM parameters from a technical point of view.
 The hard part is being consistent.
 To help get the technical bits right, Google has created a URL builder that lets you generate URLs that Google Analytics can make sense of.
-The GA url builder is not very fancy, but an easy way of making sure the UTMs are correctly formatted.
+The GA URL builder is not very fancy, but an easy way of making sure the UTMs are correctly formatted.
 It’s then up to you to make sure the UTM tags make sense and are consistent.

 Try our tool

 We’ve also built our own campaign name and URL builder tool that allows you to create nice structured advertising campaign names and automatically include these in your UTM tagged URLs.
-Feel free to try the utm builder tool and see if it works for you.
+Feel free to try the tool to build your UTM links and see if it works for you.

-How to use UTM tags for your urls
+How to use UTM parameters for your URLs

-Below are the 10 most important guidelines to follow when using UTMs in URLs.
-Use them to create a framework that fits you.
-Make sure to write down the rules and conventions in a document so it is available to everyone in your organization.
+Below are the 10 most important guidelines to follow when using UTM codes in URLs.
+You can use them to create a framework that fits you.
+Just make sure to write down the rules and conventions for your UTM parameters in a document so it is available to everyone in your organization.

 1. Tag all traffic that you have control over

-It does not really matter if you use “cpc”, “paid”, “promoted” or some other tag to signify paid traffic from a given ad platform.
-What is important is that you always use the same tag to mean the same thing.
-If different people in different parts of your organization interchangeably use “cpc”, “paid” and “promoted” for the same type of traffic you will have a hard time getting a good overview and properly aggregating your data.
+It doesn't really matter if you use 'cpc', 'paid', 'promoted' or some other tag to signify paid traffic from a given ad platform.
+What is important is that you always use the same UTM codes to mean the same thing.
+If different people in different parts of your organization interchangeably use 'cpc', 'paid' and 'promoted' for the same type of traffic you will have a hard time getting a good overview and properly aggregating your data.

 3. Use a consistent case